gayatri138/Conversational-IVR-Modernization-Framework/README.md

 -Complaint Registration
 -Talk to Customer Support

-This milestone demonstrates how a traditional menu-driven IVR system works using API-based backend logic.
+This module demonstrates how a traditional menu-driven IVR system works using API-based backend logic.

-## Milestone 3 – Conversational AI Integration
+## Module 3 – Conversational AI Integration
-This milestone enhances the traditional IVR system by introducing conversational AI capabilities.
+This enhances the traditional IVR system by introducing conversational AI capabilities.
 Instead of only relying on keypad-based menu selection, the system can now understand natural voice commands from users.

 #Features Implemented